Stucco Scratch Coat vs Brown Coat

 Applied Over: The brown coat in the stucco process is applied over the scratch coat mostly but can also be applied over cement based substrates as well, like the scratch coat.

-Scratch Coat Applied Over Metal Lath
+Scratch Coat Being Applied Over Lath

-Brown Coat Applied Over Scratch Coat
+Applying Brown Coat Over Scratch Coat 2

-Tools Used: The scratch can be applied with a hawk and trowel, or sprayed on.
-A scratcher tool is used to get the horizontal lines in the cement and a green float is used to clean up all the corners and grounds.
+A scratcher tool is used to make the horizontal lines in the cement base coat material, and a green float is used to clean up all the corners and grounds.

 Tools Used: The brown coat can be applied using the same methods as the scratch coat.
 A darby is typically used to provide a consistent depth on the entire wall.

-Cure Time: The brown coat requires a lot more time to cure (28 days is recommended).
 You want the scratch and brown to be fully cured before applying the finish coat to minimize cracking and ensure the greatest possible strength.

 About the author